curtisa1/ICQSplitter/README.md

 *	v1.0: Sorts problematic entries from data, performs heliocentric and phase corrections.

+Sources of error (albeit miniscule) which exist in this code include:
+-Each observation in the data is only compared to JPL HORIZONS to the nearest half-hour, so the extracted phase angles and deltas are only good to the nearest half hour.
+-Schleicher provides his phase function to whole number degrees.
+So for instance if the ephemerides says the object had a phase angle of 30.67 at a certain date / time, then the composite phase function normalized to 0 degrees (column 2 in 'Schleicher_Composite_Phase_Function.txt') that is used in calculations would be 0.4142.
+Ideally this could be extrapolated so that no rounding is performed for the phase angle, but that is deemed not necessary at thistime.
+ -The observatory code used in JPL queries is 500, the center of the Earth, as it is unknown where the observer is just based off of their name.
+If that information is available then we could do a dynamic search based off of each observer's individual location.

+Although error exists, it should be noted that not performing heliocentric distance or phase angle corrections causes much more error than what is present in this code.
+As a comet's geocentric distance only varies by about 0.001 - 0.01 au over a thirty minute interval and phase angle by even smaller amounts, this error is deemed reasonable seeing as these apparent magnitudes are only reported to the first decimal place by observers anyway.

 TODO:
 -Add option to graph r vs mapp, r vs mhelio, and r vs mph.
 -Remove necessity of having 'Schleicher_Composite_Phase_Function.txt' in working directory.